-Most brands of period underwear are fitted with a multi-layer gusset, usually including a soft inner layer, a layer or two of absorbent fabric and then a waterproof layer (most brands other than Just’nCase use a layer of polyurethane plastic), to prevent the period blood from leaking straight through.
+Most brands of period underwear are fitted with a multi-layer gusset, usually including a soft inner layer, a layer or two of absorbent fabric and then a waterproof layer to prevent the period blood from leaking straight through.
 The textiles used, the design of the underwear and the quality of the finishing will make a huge difference to whether or not the period underwear leaks when worn.

 Why wear period-proof underwear?

 Many wearers have made the move to period-proof pants because they can be washed, dried and reworn over and over again, so they’re an environmentally friendly replacement for single-use pads and tampons.
 Others appreciate that they are a non-invasive alternative to tampons and moon cups, and report that they save money over time because they are not continually buying single-use products.